course-details-portlet

 Learning outcome

 The course aims to develop a broad knowledge of computer tools in architectural design, simulation, quality control, decision making and communication.
-Throughout the course, students will gain knowledge and experience that can help them succeed in making use of advanced digital tools in their further studies and later professional practice.
+Throughout the course, students will gain knowledge and experience that can help them succeed in using advanced digital tools in their further studies and later professional practice.
 The course will introduce digital design tools that are relevant in an architectural context.
-Techniques and working methods related to visual communication, 3D modelling, visualization and animation, image editing, real-time simulations etc. will be covered.
+Techniques and working methods for visual communication, 3D modelling, visualization and animation, image editing, real-time simulations etc. will be covered.
 By choosing a specialization theme, the student will acquire more in-depth insight, understanding and competence in selected subjects.
 Knowledge: The candidate has advanced knowledge in the field of architectural visualization and can work independently with a practical and theoretical approach.
 He or she can acquire and apply relevant knowledge in a new way.
 Skills: The candidate can, under supervision, carry out an independently defined project where technique and artistic quality are of high quality.
 They should be able to communicate a project's essence and character in a good way.
 General competence: The candidate can use his / her knowledge to develop visual architecture communication with a high grade of intelligence, adapted to the project's character, progressive status and target groups.

 Learning methods and activities